|Quick Facts: Nuclear Medicine Technologists|

 Most nuclear medicine technologists work in hospitals.
 Some work in physicians’ offices, diagnostic laboratories, or imaging clinics.
 Most nuclear medicine technologists work full time.

 Nuclear medicine technologists typically need an associate’s degree from an accredited nuclear medicine technology program.
 Formal education programs in nuclear medicine technology or a related healthcare field lead to a certificate, an associate’s degree, or a bachelor’s degree.
 Most nuclear medicine technologists become certified.

 The median annual wage for nuclear medicine technologists was $74,350 in May 2016.

-Employment of nuclear medicine technologists is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
-An aging population may lead to the need for nuclear medicine technologists who can provide imaging to patients with certain medical conditions, such as heart disease.
-However, employment growth may be tempered as many medical facilities and third-party payers encourage the use of less costly, noninvasive imaging technologies, such as ultrasound.
+Employment of nuclear medicine technologists is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
+An aging population may lead to the need for nuclear medicine technologists who can provide imaging to patients with certain medical conditions, such as heart disease, or treatments for cancers and other diseases.

 Explore resources for employment and wages by state and area for nuclear medicine technologists.

 Compare the job duties, education, job growth, and pay of nuclear medicine technologists with similar occupations.

 Learn more about nuclear medicine technologists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.